joel/auriga/README.md

 ## How can it be more secure?

-Really, we just needed something better than a spreadsheet.
+Actually we just needed something better than a spreadsheet.

 ## Installing Auriga